-To determine our income tax expense or benefit for interim periods, consistent with accounting standards, we apply the estimated annual effective income tax rate to year-to-date results.
-Our estimated annual effective tax rates for the three months ended January 31, 2021 and 2020 was 26.0% and 20.5%, respectively, excluding discrete items.
-The 2021 effective tax rate was primarily impacted by a discrete benefit of \$0.5 million related to the vesting or exercise of equity-based compensation awards and a charge of \$0.8 million for the true-up of our deferred taxes from prior year filings.
-The 2020 effective tax rate was primarily impacted by a discrete charge of \$0.4 million related to the vesting or exercise of equity-based compensation awards.
+To determine our income tax expense or benefit for interim periods, consistent with accounting standards, we apply the estimated annual effective income tax rate to year-to-date results, adjusted for any applicable discrete items.
+Our estimated annual effective tax rates from continuing operations for the nine months ended July 31, 2021 and 2020 were 32.5% and 29.7%, respectively.
+The difference between our effective income tax rate and the U.S. federal statutory rate of 21% principally result from discrete tax items, U.S. state tax, non-U.S. tax rate differential and other permanent differences.
+The primary discrete items affecting the 2021 effective rate were the \$3.1 million measurement of our deferred income tax assets and liabilities related to the increase in the corporate tax rate in the U.K. from 19% to 25%, a charge of \$0.6 million related to the vesting or exercise of equity-based compensation awards and a benefit of \$0.6 million for the true-up of our accruals and related deferred taxes from prior year filings.
+The 2020 effective tax rate was primarily impacted by a discrete charge of \$0.5 million related to the vesting or exercise of equity-based compensation awards.

-As of January 31, 2021, our liability for uncertain tax positions (UTP) of \$0.5 million, compared to \$0.6 million for the comparable prior year period, relates to certain state tax items regarding the interpretation of tax laws and regulations.
-Judgment is required in assessing the future tax consequences of events that have been recognized in our financial statements or tax returns.
-The outcome of the future tax consequences of legal proceedings, if any, as well as the outcome of competent authority proceedings, changes in regulatory tax laws, or interpretation of those tax laws could impact our financial statements.
-We are subject to the effect of these matters occurring in various jurisdictions.
-The disallowance of the UTP would not materially affect the annual effective tax rate.
-We do not believe any of the UTP at January 31, 2021 will be recognized within the next twelve months.
+As of July 31, 2021, our liability for uncertain tax positions (UTP) of \$0.5 million relates to certain U.S. state tax items regarding the interpretation of tax laws and regulations, including \$0.2 million of interest and penalties.
+We include all interest and penalties related to uncertain tax benefits within our income tax provision account.
+Our total unrecognized tax benefits, if recognized, would not materially affect our effective tax rate.
+We do not believe any of the UTP at July 31, 2021 will be recognized within the next twelve months.

 We evaluate the likelihood of realization of our deferred tax assets by considering both positive and negative evidence.
-We maintain a valuation allowance for certain state net operating losses which totaled \$1.5 million at January 31, 2021 and October 31, 2020.
+We maintain a valuation allowance for certain state net operating losses which totaled \$1.5 million as of July 31, 2021 and October 31, 2020.

 Final regulations were published by the Internal Revenue Service regarding Uniform Capitalization (UNICAP) that became effective during fiscal 2020.
-On March 27, 2020, The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law.
-In addition, the Consolidated Appropriations Act, 2021 (CAA) was signed into law on December 27, 2020.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law.
+In addition, the Consolidated Appropriations Act, 2021 (CAA) was signed into law on December 27, 2020 and the American Rescue Plan Act of 2021 (American Rescue Plan) was signed into law on March 11, 2021.
 We evaluated the UNICAP regulations and the CARES Act and determined that there were no material impacts on our condensed consolidated financial statements.
-We are evaluating the CAA and do not believe there will be a material impact on our condensed consolidated financial statements.
+We are evaluating the CAA and the American Rescue Plan and do not believe there will be a material impact on our condensed consolidated financial statements.